fieldtrip/website/faq/can_i_restrict_the_source_reconstruction_to_the_grey_matter.md

 ---
 title: Can I restrict the source reconstruction to the grey matter?
+category: faq
-tags: [faq, source, mri, headmodel]
+tags: [source, mri, headmodel]
 ---

 # Can I restrict the source reconstruction to the grey matter?